-Services provided by non-licensed staff must be provided under the regularly scheduled supervision listed below and, if applicable, in accordance with requirements established by the practitioner's professional licensing board under which they are pursuing a license.
+Services provided by non-licensed staff must be provided under the regularly scheduled supervision listed below and, if applicable, in accordance with requirements established by the practitioner's professional licensing board under which he or she are pursuing a license.

-Non-licensed staff must receive regularly scheduled supervision from an individual meeting the qualifications of an LMHP (excluding Licensed Addiction Counselors (LACs)) or a psychiatrist.
+Non-licensed staff must receive regularly scheduled supervision from a person meeting the qualifications of an LMHP (excluding licensed addiction counselors (LACs)) or a psychiatrist.
 LMHP or psychiatrist supervisors must have the practice-specific education, experience, training, credentials, and licensure to coordinate an array of mental and/or behavioral health services.
 Providers may have more than one LMHP or psychiatrist supervisor providing required clinical supervision to non-licensed staff.